amitxv/PC-Tuning/docs/physical-setup.md

 - The previous two bullet points (core/uncore/memory) affect each other in terms of stability which means you should re-test each component after tinkering with the other

+- Tune and overclock your display with [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) and test for [frame skipping](https://www.testufo.com/frameskipping)

+    - Aim for an ``actual`` integer refresh rate such as 60.00/240.00, not 59.94/239.76.
+Using the exact timing can help achieve this

 - Overclock your GPU.
 You may be required to flash a BIOS with a higher power limit

     - Ensure to disable ``CUDA - Force P2 State`` with [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) to prevent memory downclocking while stress-testing